In inflation war, Wal-Mart has front row seat........

 Input prices rose 23.3% over the year.
 Input and output prices are at their highest since records began in 1986.

-The data is likely to underscore policymakers' concerns about rising inflation as the economy slows.
+The data is likely to underscore policymakers' concerns about

 Higher food and fuel prices accounted for the rise in input and output prices, along with increases in alcohol and tobacco duties following government tax changes.